Ghost Jobs

 Taking a sabbatical or career break can offer space for deep reflection, facing some hard truths, and discovering what it takes to truly grow from them.
 From June through December 2021, I did exactly that.
 It was a humbling, insightful, and life-changing journey.
 Before I share some reflections that came out of this experience, I

-14 Takeaways From My Career Break Read More »
+14 Takeaways From My Career Break (published by Williams College) Read More »

 Black and Brown Leadership in Crisis: Investing Where It Matters For Black and Brown leaders, prolonged crises—whether political, economic, or institutional—can wear us down.
 The constant push to stay engaged, advocate, and resist can leave us exhausted.
 And when institutions continue to demonstrate harm rather than transformation, disengagement can feel like the only path forward.